-The Department of Theatre offers a Master of Fine Arts in Theatre with concentrations in Acting, Costume Design, Lighting Design, and Scenic Design.
-Six design graduates are recruited every other year in even numbered calendar years: two in costume design, two in lighting design, and two in scenic design.
-Eight acting graduates are recruited in odd numbered calendar years.
-MFA candidates undergo 3 years of rigorous training in the classroom, the studio, and in the professional context of the Clarence Brown Theatre, including designing main stage productions and acting in major roles.
+The Department of Theatre offers a Master of Fine Arts in Theatre with concentrations in Acting, Costume Design, Lighting Design, Scenic Design, and Sound and Media Design.
+MFA candidates undergo 3 years of rigorous training in the classroom, the studio, and in the professional “laboratory” context of the Clarence Brown Theatre, including designing main stage productions and acting in major roles.

-While in residence at UT, MFA designers have won more than 100 regional and national design awards since the inception of the program, and have 100% placement in the profession over the last five years.
 MFA designers travel extensively.
-In the last six years, they have visited Mexico, Vietnam, Prague, Amsterdam, New York, Istanbul, London, Bulgaria, Berlin, and Munich.
+In recent years, they have visited Ireland, Thailand, India, Mexico, Vietnam, Prague, Amsterdam, New York, Istanbul, Wales, London, Bulgaria, Berlin, and Munich.
 During these visits, students took master classes, worked with internationally renowned artists, showcased their work, and competed at conferences, while also seeing theatre, touring cities and museums, and absorbing world culture.

 Our MFA programs are strong and growing stronger.
 We are entering a period of increased revenues and facilities enhancement.
-Have a closer look at all we have to offer by following the links for each program above left and for the MFA Handbook and Graduation Requirements below.
+Have a closer look at all we have to offer by following the links to the left for each program and those above for the MFA Handbook and Graduation Requirements.